Contact

 The release policy defines how the model is made available after deposition.Only in ModelArchive deposition processRelease Policy (see deposition workflow)

-Citation to the manuscript for which the model was generated and which refers to the model (to be added once manuscript published)_citation and _citation_authorCitations (contact us by email to provide it for an existing, accepted entry)
+Citation to the manuscript for which the model was generated and which refers to the model (to be added once manuscript published)_citation (with id == “primary”)

 Source for the sequence of the modelled macromolecules (e.g. link to UniProtKB incl. sequence version and checksum)_ma_target_ref_db_detailsPart of Material